petazeta/youronlineshop/README.md

 - Quick purchase process
 - Website pages (About, Contact, ect...)
 - Multilingual
-- Ultra light code
+- Blazingly fast
 - Themes (Templates and css)
 - Export / Import
 - [Multi shop](docs/multishopguide.md)

 ## Installation

-1. Copy the source files to your system.
+1. Get the source files.
-2. Install node and mongodb.
+2. Install node and mongodb when necesary.
-3. Edit mongodb settings at: server_instances/main/cfg/dbcustom.mjs.
+3. Edit the mongodb settings at: server/contexts/main/cfg/dbcustom.mjs.
-4. Open your terminal at main folder and type:
+4. Open your terminal at the source top folder and type:
 ```
 npm install
 npm start
 ```
 5. The server is running now.
-Continue in browser.
+Continue in browser as prompt tells.

 ## Support

-Please write: melchorherrera@gmail.com
+Please write to: melchorherrera@gmail.com

 ## Getting started